 The last Parliament of an independent Scotland

-The last Parliament of an independent Scotland sat in four sessions between 1703 and 1707 a period punctuated by bitter debate over the Scottish Act of Security 1703-4, a mechanism which allowed the Estates to appoint a different monarch to that of England.
+The last Parliament of an independent Scotland sat in four sessions between 1703 and 1707 a period punctuated by a bitter debate over the Scottish Act of Security 1703-4, a mechanism which allowed the Estates to appoint a different monarch to that of England.

-The conditions attached to the Act were essentially a manifesto for independence, a return to the days before the Union of the Crowns in 1603 when both the Scottish monarchy and Parliament were independent to that of England.
+The conditions attached to the Act were essentially a manifesto for independence, a return to the days before the Union of the Crowns in 1603 when both the Scottish monarchy and Parliament were independent of that of England.

 The implications for them were serious; the country was at war in Europe and a fully independent Scotland might renew their military alliance with the French, with disastrous results.